• Skip to primary navigation

 Recipe

-This simple recipe shows you how to cook and cut an acorn squash.
+Our simple recipe shows you how to roast and cut an acorn squash.
 This Thanksgiving side dish is easy and healthy.
 Just cut in half, scoop out the seeds, slice into rings, brush with butter and spices, and bake in the oven.
 You’ll have a fall dinner favorite!

 5 from 2 votes